TommyWabg/Switch2Connect/README.md

 Cemuhook Gyro Sensitivity Adjustment: Added a Sensitivity slider (levels 1-5) to the "Gyro Passthrough" panel.
 The sensitivity specifically applies a linear multiplier only to the horizontal rotation (Yaw) axis sent via the Cemuhook UDP protocol.
   * **levels 1:** Virtual Switch 1 Joy-cons turn 360 degrees when the physical Switch 2 Joy-cons turn 360 degrees.
   * **levels 5:** Matches real Switch 1 Joycon sensitivity.
-* **On-the-Fly Layout Switching:** No more multiple executables!
-Instantly toggle between **Nintendo Layout** (matching physical labels) and **Xbox Layout** (standard PC positioning) directly from the UI.
+* **On-the-Fly Layout Switching:** Toggle between **Nintendo Layout** (matching physical labels) and **Xbox Layout** (standard PC positioning) directly from the UI.
+* **NSO GameCube Controller Layout Mapping:** The NSO GameCube Controller uses consistent ABXY layout mapping across Xbox, PlayStation, and Switch emulation modes.
+Xbox Layout maps buttons by physical position, while Switch Layout maps buttons by input function.
 * **1000Hz Interpolation:** 1000Hz interpolation loop for ultra-smooth, jitter-free gyro motion rendering with both Switch 2 Right Joy-con and Pro Controller. **Gyro Mouse** and **Joy-con Mouse**now output smoother and lag-free movement at 1000Hz.
 Gyro data handed off to other external applications (such as third-party emulators) is transmitted at a consistent, high-frequency 1000Hz rate.
-This transmission is purely non-interpolated; rather than generating synthetic intermediate frames which could introduce latency, the app simply increases the packet delivery rate of real-time physical updates to ensure maximum accuracy and zero artificial delay.
+This transmission is purely non-interpolated; rather than generating synthetic intermediate frames, which could introduce latency, the app simply increases the packet delivery rate of real-time physical updates to ensure maximum accuracy and zero artificial delay.
 * **In-app Gyro Control (Mouse, R Joystick & Steering):** Utilize in-app gyro control for mouse aiming, or select R Joystick and Steering options.
 The Steering mode reads the controller's absolute tilt (accelerometer) and maps it directly to the Left Analog Stick's X-axis.
 Unlike the Mouse control mode, the R Joystick and Steering modes utilize a separate In-app Gyro mapping scope where all buttons default to their standard controller inputs to prevent unexpected mouse clicks during controller emulation.
-* **9-Axis Mouse Mode (Magnetometer Support):** 9-axis motion controled mouse by leveraging the controllers' magnetometer.
+* **9-Axis Mouse Mode (Magnetometer Support):** A 9-axis motion controled mouse by leveraging the controllers' magnetometer.
 This provides absolute orientation tracking and eliminates long-term yaw drift.
 * **6-Axis Mouse Mode:** Play shooters or navigate through UI with high-polling rate gyro mouse control.
-RT and LT act as left and right mouse click when gyro mouse is activated.
+RT and LT act as left and right mouse clicks when the gyro mouse is activated.
 This mode self-levels horizontal and vertical input regardless of controller tilt.
 * **Gyro Racing Wheel Mode (Steering):** Reads the controller's absolute tilt (accelerometer) and maps it directly to the Left Analog Stick's X-axis.
 * **Stick Assist:** Allowing the right thumbstick to work alongside gyro aiming.
 * **In-App Gyro Trigger Deadzone:** Configurable within the In-App Gyro mapping pop-up window.
 Assign one or more buttons to apply a dedicated Trigger Deadzone while In-App Gyro is active.
 Users can customize the deadzone amount, gyro pause duration after button press and release, and how long the deadzone effect remains active after release.
 This helps reduce unintended gyro movement caused by button presses, releases, or controller vibration.
 * **In-App Gyro Trigger Dampening:** Configurable within the In-App Gyro mapping pop-up window.
 Assign one or more buttons to proportionally reduce gyro sensitivity by a customizable percentage.
 Users can also customize how long the dampening effect remains active after the assigned button is released, allowing smoother control during aiming, steering, or other gyro-based actions.
 * **In-app Gyro Lock:** A dedicated mapping option to pause gyro control while remaining in In-app Gyro mode, supporting both Hold and Tap activation logic.
-* **Gyro Data Passthrough:**
+* **Gyro Pass-through:**
   * **9-Axis Assist:** Integrated the 9-axis IMU fusion bias correction directly into the raw sensor reading pipeline.
-Using the magnetometer to continuously correct yaw drift for passthrough gyro data.
+Using the magnetometer to continuously correct yaw drift for pass-through gyro data.
   * **Horizon Lock:** Added a toggle switch to apply horizon lock to passthrough gyro data.
 When enabled, it applies roll compensation and maintains the horizontal level.
 It disables roll data passthrough in this mode, eliminating off-axis cursor drift, roll crosstalk, and gimbal lock.
   * **Adjustable Soft Deadzone Sliders:** Dedicated sliders for adjusting soft deadzone values for both In-App Gyro and Passthrough gyro data.
 Soft deadzone subtracts the active deadzone value from the input magnitude, ensuring output begins smoothly from 0.0 right at the threshold boundary and eliminating step-jump discontinuities.
-* **Gyro Calibration:** **Calibrate Gyro** button for calculate and permanently save sensor bias, eliminating gyro drift.
+* **Gyro Calibration:** **Calibrate Gyro** button to calculate and permanently save sensor bias, eliminating gyro drift.
 * **Magnetometer Calibration:** **Calibrate Mag** button for 9-axis accuracy.
 Perform a "figure-8" motion to calibrate the magnetometer (with a [quick link](https://youtu.be/J_cZnPcW-Yw?si=QWSizI49NQ_5OkA7) to a video tutorial).
 * **Dual Joy-con Gyro (DJG):** Introduced a gyro fusion system that combines motion data from both Left and Right Joy-cons when used as a merged pair for stutter-free aiming when ratcheting.
 This system designates a "Dominant" side for spatial orientation and uses the "Sub" side as an accelerator for larger movements.
 A magnitude threshold of 30 is applied to the sub side.
 It contributes to acceleration only when the dominant side exceeds this threshold.
 Sub side acceleration is strictly capped to a maximum of 2x the dominant movement, and its opposite directional movement will be ignored.
 When the dominant side's gyro is turned off, the sub side takes over control.
-  * Navigate to the Dual Joy-con Gyro (DJG) panel.
+  * Navigate to the Dual Joy-Con Gyro (DJG) panel.
   * Click the DJG toggle to ON to enable the fusion engine.
   * Set the Dominant Side to Left or Right.
 The dominant side acts as the primary reference for direction and gravity, while the sub side provides acceleration.
 * **DJG Trigger Mapping:** Added a dedicated "DJG" option to the Extra Button Mapping settings.
   * Assign the "DJG" action to any available extra button to serve as the hardware trigger for DJG features.
   * Pressing this mapped button during gameplay will execute the action defined by the current DJG Control Mode and DJG Activation settings.
 * **DJG Control Modes:** Three modes to dictate how the mapped DJG trigger button behaves during gameplay.
-  * Single Side Toggle: Toggle the gyro tracking of a single Joy-con on or off independently.
+  * Single Side Toggle: Toggle the gyro tracking of a single Joy-Con on or off independently.
   * Switch Dominant Side: Swap the Dominant and Sub roles between the Left and Right Joy-cons.
 Both sides are forced to be active upon switching.
-  * Switch Gyro Side: Turn off the current gyro and activate the opposite Joy-con's gyro exclusively.
+  * Switch Gyro Side: Turn off the current gyro and activate the opposite Joy-Con's gyro exclusively.
 The Dominant Side setting syncs automatically.
+  * Direct Merge: Combine motion input from both Joy-Cons directly without Dominant/Sub role switching.
 * **DJG Activation Types: Trigger behavior options to support different input styles.
   * Toggle: Switch the DJG state once per button press.
   * Hold: Switch the DJG state when the button is pressed, and revert to the original state when the button is released.